 We parked the baby car out front, paid about $2 and headed up.
 There was an information page in English but everything else was not.
 The castle was a bunch of floors of artifacts and stuff.
 We saw samari swords and outfits and artwork and old tools and stuff.
 No pictures were allowed.
 We slowly worked our way upstairs.
 At the top we could take pictures of the city below.

-Heath fed Lily and we cooled off in the breeze and admired the view.
+Heath fed Bean and we cooled off in the breeze and admired the view.

 Then we headed downstairs and walked around looking around some more and taking pictures.